094459/newsletter-oss-projects/README.md

 [apigw-multi-region-failover](https://github.com/aws-samples/apigw-multi-region-failover) provides demo code that demonstrates an Amazon API Gateway multi-region active-passive public API that proxies two independent multi-region active-passive service APIs.
 The primary and secondary regions can be configured independently for the external API and each service.
 This allows you to fail over the external API and each service independently as needed for disaster recovery. (#193)

+**arch-navigator**

+[arch-navigator](https://aws-oss.beachgeek.co.uk/4n5) is an open source desktop application that helps cloud builders navigate and understand their infrastructure.
+It provides a simple tree view of AWS resources and their relationships using existing APIs.
+Browse, inspect, and understand relationships between resources across AWS and other cloud providers.The repo provides details of how to get this project up and running, as well as the resources currently supported.
+Go check it out and let them know what you think.
+Project is at an early stage, so take that into consideration when exploring.(#217)

 **aws-cdk-imagebuilder-sample**

 [aws-cdk-imagebuilder-sample](https://github.com/aws-samples/aws-cdk-imagebuilder-sample) this repo uses AWS CDK (TypeScript) that demonstrates how to create a fully functional ImageBuilder pipeline that builds an Amazon Linux 2023 container image, installing git, docker and nodejs, all the way to pushing the resulting image to an ECR repository.(#189)